Ireland boss Scotland 31-16 to finish Autumn Nations Cup 3rd

 The Scots deserved their 9-3 lead after half an hour until Ireland woke up.
 The turning point was Scotland inside center Duncan Taylor’s yellow card for saving a try by deliberately knocking down Bundee Aki’s pass.

-Jonathan Sexton slotted the penalty, then waived another goalkick nearing halftime to set up a corner lineout.
+Sexton slotted the penalty, then waived another goalkick nearing halftime to set up a corner lineout.
 Ireland didn’t mess it up, and Sexton cleverly lobbed into the in-goal where Hugo Keenan jumped above Scotland’s static Darcy Graham and knocked the ball back for fellow wing Keith Earls to pounce on.

 The eight-point swing with the man advantage put Ireland 11-9 ahead at halftime and, more importantly, rewarded renewed confidence.